 - Traffic Types – allows analyzing campaign performance based on specific types of traffic.

-The page can be also filtered by date, source status, publisher and source type.
+The page can be also filtered by date, source status, and publisher.

 To filter the table by date, click the date picker in the top right corner and select the preferred period.
 Alternatively, click the first and last dates of the period in the calendar:

-Use filtering by source status, publisher, and source type to stretch the coverage and make corresponding adjustments:
+Select status or publisher and click Appy filter to stretch the coverage and make corresponding adjustments:

-Select one or several statuses and publishers to view the most relevant information.
+Select multiple items to view the most relevant information.

 Sales funnel chart

-Click On next to the Graph field to view Sales funnel chart that visualizes steps of the sales funnel according to disposition uploads.
+Click Graph to view Sales funnel chart that visualizes steps of the sales funnel according to disposition uploads.
 Each step shows the conversion percentage from the previous step and the number of leads.
 The step considered the goal is highlighted in green:

 Hover over the status bar to viewthe average custom value for the selected campaign and date range.